MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

     k = 1  second differences
     k = 2  third differences

-Spline trend filtering combines l1 trend filtering with cubic spline methods.
+Spline trend filtering combines l1 trend filtering with cubic Spline methods.

-At the same time, a regularization is applied to the spline coefficients in a way similar to l1 trend filtering, allowing the method to capture smooth trends while preserving possible structural changes.
+At the same time, a regularization is applied to the Spline coefficients in a way similar to l1 trend filtering, allowing the method to capture smooth trends while preserving possible structural changes.

 ADMM, CVX, and CVXPY